Barack Obama

 I definitely endorse Barack Obama for President.
 I believe that he has the right qualities that we should be looking for in a president.

-7 replies on “Barack Obama”
+7 responses to “Barack Obama”

 I’ve been in the Obama Camp for awhile, ever since his pre-pre-announcement (hell, ever since his 2004 address at the DNC Convention).
 While some folks think he lacks substance, or have doubts because he’s young, I think he’s exciting because he’s not wholly institutionalized and using the same, painful, banal rhetoric that the longer serving candidates are.